 How Do Stocks And Other Securities Increase In Value?

 If your goal is to make money by investing in the stock market, you likely have one big question: what causes stocks or other investments to increase in value?
 Stock prices are influenced by a variety of factors, such as:

-- Financial health of the company whose stock you buy
+- The financial health of the company whose stock you buy.

 All of these things plus many others can cause a particular stock's price to go up or down, directly affecting the value of the shares you own.
 Stock traders and analysts tend to focus on fundamentals when deciding which stocks to buy or sell on an exchange.

 Fundamentals can be defined as a measure of the company's overall financial health.
 Companies with good fundamentals — e.g., good cash flow, increasing revenue, profitability, and lower debt load — are typically viewed as better investments because they're more likely to deliver steady returns to investors.